WEEE-Open/pxenow/README.md

 * Currently supports only BIOS systems, no UEFI
 * Syslinux config can be reliably generated only for *live* Ubuntu and derivatives, but should be easy to add more distros or the installer (see the `get_syslinux_config_for` function)
-* Many commands require root privileges, so run the script as root.
-There's an option to call `sudo` automatically, but it hasn't been tested and, to be honest, I doubt it works
+* Many commands require root privileges.
+There's an option (`-S`) to call `sudo` automatically, but it hasn't been tested extensively
 * Tested only on Arch Linux, some commands may fail on other distros

 ## Requirements